drlsn/gwent-clone-api-doc/README.md

 ### Initial Qualities

 &nbsp;&nbsp;&nbsp;&nbsp; This is going a huge part of this project.
 On the other hand I could just start coding right now, without planning off the top of my head and it would probably give some effects, but I wouldn't have much control on the quality of the project.
-Maybe if the time was a problem, then sure, there is always a trade off - better quality = more time spent.
-But, what do I even mean by quality?
-I'll try to explore this topic more in this section.
-First of all, as the biggest influence I'll use [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
-I am going to use it in a pragmatic way and modify it for own needs.
+Maybe if the time was a problem, then sure, there is always a trade off, better quality = more time spent.
+But, what do I even mean by quality though?
+I'll try to explore this topic a bit in this section, but I'll leave details for later.

+&nbsp;&nbsp;&nbsp;&nbsp; First of all, as the biggest influence I'll use [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
+I am going to use it in a rather pragmatic way and modify it for own needs.

 ![ISO Standard 25010](images/iso-25010.png)